econia-labs/inbox/README.md

 ### Querying

-All events are available at `/events`.
+All events are available at `/inbox_events`.

 The event data is in the `data` field.

 The REST API is generated using PostgREST.
 Visit the [PostgREST documentation](https://postgrest.org/) for more information about querying.

+You can also query using PostgreSQL.
+The default database URL is `postgres://inbox:inbox@postgres:5432/inbox`.

 ### Managing